johnalison/obsidian-notes/Input/Books/Viral.md

 - Experience shows that it is possible for there to be a lab leak without any reported incident and with no one noticing until there are cases in the hospitals.

-- In January 2021 the US state department announced that it had evidence that that Wuhan lab workers had been among the first cases of COVID in Nov 2019.
+- In January 2021 the US state department announced that it had evidence that Wuhan lab workers had been among the first cases of COVID in Nov 2019.

 - The Chinese took a pathogen database offline.
 Sharing this information (publicly or privately with international scientists) would be a quick and effective way to refute theories about the virus escaping from a lab.
 The failure to share the database raises suspicion that there was something to hide.